kongaskristjan/group-policy-annealing/README.md

 Experiments show that this technique can be quite sample-efficient, however it may need a relatively large number of training steps on each batch of samples.
 This is because the value and policy networks learn together from one equation, but the policy network can learn wrong behavior while the value network has not yet converged.

-### As a regularization method (Better Entropy)
+### As a regularization method (Stable Entropy)

-**Note:** this is currently work in progress and can't be run from `scripts/main.py`, however there are some quick experiments [showing much better stability properties](#policy-annealing-seems-to-be-more-stable) compared to other regularization methods.

-One problem with the methods described above is that they define their own loss functions, which aren't obviously similar to the Policy Gradients method.
-This means that Policy Annealing, in its previous forms, is hard to apply to state-of-the-art algorithms like PPO.
+One problem with the Policy Annealing methods described above is that they define their own loss functions, which aren't obviously similar to the Policy Gradients method.
+This means that Policy Annealing, in its previous forms, is hard to apply to state-of-the-art algorithms.

 To remedy this, we can define an "entropy-regularized reward" (ERR) as: